mdoege/PyTuroChamp/README.md

 | pyturochamp.py | The chess engine with Turing's heuristics.
 Plays more human-like, except for weird but typical moves like a2a4 and h2h4. |
 | bare.py | Bare bones version, only alpha-beta and piece-square tables are used.
 Very computer-like and not pretty but sometimes efficient play.
 Stockfish took [62 moves to checkmate it](https://github.com/mdoege/PyTuroChamp/blob/master/ptc-bare-stockfish.pgn) (with ponder off). |
 | newt.pt | Like Bare, this one ditches the heuristics.
 It adds principal variation (PV)-based iterative deepening and quiescence search like PyTuroChamp and also an opening book. |
-| ptc, bare, newt | Shells script to run PTC/Bare/Newt from a chess GUI, e.g. [KDE Knights](https://www.kde.org/applications/games/knights/) (works very well) or [XBoard](https://www.gnu.org/software/xboard/).
+| ptc, bare, newt | Shells script to run PTC/Bare/Newt from a chess GUI, e.g. [Cute Chess](https://github.com/cutechess/cutechess) , [KDE Knights](https://www.kde.org/applications/games/knights/) or [XBoard](https://www.gnu.org/software/xboard/).
 (Change the directory path inside first.)
 | ptc-host.py | Hosts a game between PyTuroChamp as White and Bare as Black.
 Updated board images are written to board.svg.
 (During play, board.svg should be opened in an image viewer that automatically reloads changed files.)
 | ptc_xboard.py | Combined XBoard and UCI interface module for PTC/Bare/Newt.
 Moves will also be logged to a PGN file.
 Uses pyturochamp_multi.py by default now. |
 | movetest.py | Test engine responses to board situations |